Let Our Cincinnati Defense Attorneys Guide You Through The OVI-DUI Court Process In Ohio

 This is where the rubber meets the road.
 You and your lawyer, at this point, have decided that you are not guilty, are not being offered the plea bargain that is best for your situation, the collateral consequences are severe, or that the facts indicate you should fight the case.

 Your lawyer will have reviewed the evidence to determine what challenges to bring.
 Constitutional violations seeking to exclude testimony or physical evidence from trial are determined at this point.
 This is similar to a game of poker.
-Take away the right card and you no longer have a winning hand.
+Take away the right card, and you will no longer have a winning hand.
 At some point what looks like a great case for the prosecutor can go to ashes if even one key piece of evidence is excluded at trial.
 This can lead to better deals or plea offers from the prosecutor and judge than what was offered at the pretrial.

 Trials are not common in OVI cases.
 The reason is that most people are first offenders, and the police do most everything right and you are being offered a great reduction or plea bargain to avoid an OVI conviction.